Using rocprofv3#

 ../_images/rocprofv3_memcpy_summary.png

-To create a summary for MEMORY_COPY and HIP_API domains, use:
+To see a summary for MEMORY_COPY and HIP_API domains, use:

 rocprofv3 --summary-groups 'MEMORY_COPY|HIP_API' --sys-trace -- <application_path>